 2. Do we have the budget to develop a care delivery system?

 Different primary care partners are going to offer different levels of control.
 You need to decide what level of control and customization your organization needs.
-If you’re willing to cede some control, a payer can likely find efficiencies with a partner as well as the level of customization needed.
+If you’re willing to cede some control, a payer can likely find efficiencies with a partner, as well as the level of customization needed.

-The best partners will balance the needs of payers to customize their care delivery without sacrificing proven best practices that allow them to improve member experience and quality of care.
+The best partners balance the needs of payers to customize their care delivery without sacrificing proven best practices that allow them to improve member experience and quality of care.

 4. If a partner could effectively serve the needs of our population, would we still build?

-There is no doubt that building a primary care solution will be more expensive, take longer, and cause more disruption to a payer’s existing business model.
-The other main argument beyond control (addressed in the question above) is the argument that you know your member panels better than anyone else and therefore should be able to build the model that serves them best.
-But what if this wasn’t true?
+There is no doubt that building a primary care solution is more expensive, takes longer, and causes more disruption to a payer’s existing business model.
+However, payers sometimes argue that they know their member panels better than anyone else, therefore they should be able to build the model that serves them best.

-The partner’s model should create a single provider network that can quickly adopt new technologies or pilot new care delivery approaches without waiting for the rest of the healthcare system to catch up.
+The partner’s model should create a single provider network, one that can adopt new technologies quickly or pilot new care delivery approaches without waiting for the rest of the healthcare system to catch up.

-Aligns incentives: Alignment on goals and financial incentives between those providing the care and the payer will allow everyone to collaborate on the best ways to serve member panels.
+Alignment on goals and financial incentives between those providing the care and the payer will allow everyone to collaborate on the best ways to serve member panels.

-Exceeds member expectations because of the strength of the provider-member relationship: When providers focus on member social, mental, and physical well-being, patients consistently provide the feedback that they have never felt so heard or motivated to own their health.
+It’s important for providers to focus on members’ social, mental, and physical well-being.
+When this occurs, it results in consistent, positive feedback from patients that they’ve never felt so heard or motivated to own their own health.